GeoAI-Map/Materials-for-Creating-maps-by-Artificial-Intelligence/README.md

-# Materials
+# Supplmentary Materials
-for academic paper Creating maps by Artificial Intelligence – Case study on choropleth maps by ChatGPT-4
+for academic paper Creating Choropleth maps by Artificial Intelligence - Case study on ChatGPT-4